asciamanna/asciamanna.github.io/_drafts/too-simple-to-test.md

 ## Refactoring

-Simple code often gets more complex over time as features and other changes are added to the system.
-Adapters and factories can gain complexity over time and most certainly need to be refactored.
-These tests are necessary to support refactoring.
+Simple code often gets more complex over time.
+As features and other changes are added to the system, complexity accumulates.
+These tests are necessary to support refactoring as this occurs.

 ## Maintainability

-When developers raise concerns about the maintainability of tests that test simple code I suggest that simple code most often has simple tests.
+When developers raise concerns about the maintainability of tests for simple code, I suggest that simple code most often has simple tests.
 Keeping tests simple is one of the key characteristics of quality microtests that I've written about [here]({{ site.baseurl }}{% post_url 2018-01-30-sos-to-save-sinking-test-suites %}).
 Simple tests have an extremely low maintenance cost.
-So low that their value in documenting a fact or behavior of the system exceeds their cost of maintenance.[^2]
+So low, in fact, that their value in documenting a fact or behavior of the system exceeds their cost of maintenance.[^2]

 Consequently, more complex unit tests that test across object boundaries end up having a much higher maintenance cost then very simple tests for simple code.